-First, Figure 33 through Figure 37 show average weekday consumption for each of February through June over the previous four years.
+First, Figure 33 through Figure 39 show average weekday consumption for each of February through August over the previous four years (five for July and August).
 The data is presented for each DNSP and for each customer type.
-The purpose of this data is to see whether our response to COVID-19 - which commenced in earnest in March 2020 - has resulted in changes in total consumption for these customers.
-Our view is that Figure 33 through Figure 37 show the following:
+The purpose of this data is to see whether Victoria's response to COVID-19 - which commenced in earnest in March 2020 - has resulted in changes in total consumption for these customers.
+Our view is that Figure 33 through Figure 39 show the following:

 - For small business customers, average weekday consumption in February 2020 is quite consistent with average weekday consumption in February of 2017, 2018 and 2019.
 By March 2020 there is already some evidence that average weekday consumption is lower than in March of 2017, 2018 and 2019.
 The difference between average weekday consumption in 2020 and earlier years becomes more apparent in April, before decreasing again in subsequent months. - For residential customers, average weekday consumption in February 2020 is lower than average weekday consumption in February of 2017, 2018 and 2019.
 In March, average weekday consumption is relatively consistent across the years.
 By April 2020, however, there is evidence that average weekday consumption is higher than in April of 2017, 2018 and 2019.
-This difference remains until June.
+This difference remains for the rest of the period to August.

 Bearing in mind that this data has not been adjusted for weather conditions or other drivers of demand not related to COVID-19, we nevertheless think we can draw some conclusions from this data.
-First, the data suggests that small business consumption tends to be lower in periods of lock-down (which was particularly evident during March and April).
-Second, the data suggests that residential consumption tends to be materially higher as a result of COVID-19, with persistent increases in consumption from April through to June.
+First, the data suggests that small business consumption tends to be lower in periods of lock-down (which was particularly evident during March and April and again in August).
+Second, the data suggests that residential consumption tends to be materially higher as a result of COVID-19, with persistent increases in consumption from April through to August.

-Second, Figure 38 through Figure 42 show the half-hourly pattern of load for an average weekday in each of February through June over the previous four years.
+Second, Figure 40 through Figure 46 show the half-hourly pattern of load for an average weekday in each of February through August over the previous four years.
 The data is presented for each DNSP and for each customer type.
-The purpose of this data is to see whether our response to COVID-19 has resulted in changes to the typical daily patterns of consumption for these customers.
-Our view is that Figure 38 through Figure 42 do not provide strong evidence that there has been a widespread change in the daily patterns of consumption for either small business or residential customers.
+The purpose of this data is to see whether Victoria's response to COVID-19 has resulted in changes to the typical daily patterns of consumption for these customers.
+Our view is that Figure 40 through Figure 46 do not provide strong evidence that there has been a widespread and consistent change in the daily patterns of consumption for either small business or residential customers.
 There is a degree of variability over the years in these daily patterns of consumption, which is evident even when comparing consumption in February and March.
 In our view, this variability persists in April through June, without any widespread and consistent change in daily patterns of consumption.
-For instance, one hypothesis could be that working from home would result in a daily pattern of consumption for residential customers that exhibits higher consumption during the middle of the day on weekdays.
-There is some evidence of this for some DNSPs and in some months, but our view is that it is more common for the daily pattern of consumption in 2020 to be consistent with earlier years.
-Similarly, for small business customers we do not think there is any widespread and consistent change in daily patterns of consumption.
+It could be argued that in July and August there is a more obvious and consistent change in consumption patterns, particularly for residential customers.
+In particular, in July and August there appears to be more consistent evidence that residential consumption has a later morning peak and has relatively higher consumption during the day.